The Best Dog Food Meal Delivery Service

 Depending on your dog’s weight (or target weight), prices range from as little as $16 for a five-pound dog and up to $67 (for an 80-pound dog) per week.
 The Farmer’s Dog only offers three recipes (Beef, Pork, and Turkey), so if you value recipe variety, you might prefer NomNomNow or Pure Dog Food.
 But it’s easy to try it out if you’re not sure, as The Farmer’s Dog offers a refund for the first delivery if you’re not satisfied.
 It also offers some of the most flexible delivery options of all the finalists.
 You can choose for deliveries to arrive in intervals anywhere between 2–12 weeks, with 14 meals each, which means planning around vacations is a cinch.

-The Farmer's Dog is also the only finalist, besides NomNomNow, that lets you add multiple dogs per order — a lifesaver if you’re a multi-dog household.
-Just note that your account information will need to be “reviewed” before you can place an order — a customer service rep told us “it usually takes a couple of weeks for new accounts to be processed," which we found pretty disappointing.
+Note that your account information will need to be “reviewed” before you can place an order — a customer service rep told us “it usually takes a couple of weeks for new accounts to be processed," which we found pretty disappointing.
 But if you want your food ASAP, you can do what we did — email them and ask for your order to be expedited (which customer service carried out for us promptly).
 And for whatever reason, you can easily pause or cancel your subscription on the website.

 In their neat little labeled plastic cups, the food from Pure Dog Food looks like something we could pick up at the deli during our lunch break.
 One of our coworkers, without knowing it was dog food, even admitted that the Mega Omega Salmon & Pasta looked pretty tasty.
-And those little containers held their own throughout testing.

 There are only two serving sizes for Pure Dog Food — pints ($7 each) and quarts ($14 each), though you can order as many as you like per delivery.
 Pure Dog Food recommends, weekly, feeding your dog 5 pints, or 2.5 quarts, per 10 pounds your dog weighs.
 For example, a 25-pound dog would eat 12.5 pints (or 6.25 quarts) per week.